 At the conclusion of an internship, interns are welcome to apply for any available jobs.

 What are the requirements?

 We are looking for people who enjoy volunteering and are eager to learn new things.
 Our volunteers should also be enthusiastic to work with people of diverse abilities and backgrounds.
 A background in science is welcome, but not necessary.
-A four to six month commitment is required, and you must be at least 14 years of age.
+We ask for a four to six month commitment, and you must be at least 14 years of age.